vinaykumarbharwal/hcp-crm-ai/README.md

 The HCP agent in `backend/app/agents/hcp_agent.py` manages the interaction workflow as a LangGraph state graph.
 The graph keeps the sales workflow explicit and auditable:

-1. `log_interaction` extracts HCP, product, sentiment, action items, and summary.
+1. `log_interaction` extracts HCP, product, sentiment, interaction type, date, time, attendees, topics, outcomes, materials, samples, action items, and summary.
 With a Groq API key, this tool calls `gemma2-9b-it`; without a key, local deterministic extraction keeps tests and demos runnable.
 2. `verify_compliance` checks the transcript for high-risk claims such as off-label or guaranteed outcome language.
 3. `log_resource_request` identifies requests for samples, studies, brochures, and materials.
 4. `extract_competitive_intelligence` captures competitor or alternative therapy mentions.